acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Nationals.md

 {:toc}

 ## 2023 ACF Nationals
-[2023 ACF Nationals](https://hsquizbowl.org/forums/viewtopic.php?p=391626) will be held either the weekend of April 15-16 or 22-23 at a site to be named later.
+[2023 ACF Nationals](https://hsquizbowl.org/forums/viewtopic.php?p=391626) will be held on April 22-23, 2023 at the Massachusetts Institute of Technology.

 2023 ACF Nationals is head edited by Taylor Harvey.
 The subject breakdown by editor is: